 The OECD will supervise deployment of the framework in several selected countries and supply chains.
-Pursuant to its purpose of monitoring and evaluating implementation of the DDG, the M&E Framework has a global geographic scope and is applicable to all minerals.
-A means to select country-supply chain pairs in which to deploy the framework is provided by the M&E framework's forthcoming companion handbook1.
-The OECD will continue to liaise with stakeholders, in particular partner organisations, independent researchers, companies and industry associations collecting data on mineral supply chains, to promote a harmonized approach to impact measurement and address identified data gaps through bespoke studies as necessary.
+Pursuant to its purpose of monitoring and evaluating implementation of the Minerals DDG, the M&E Framework has a global geographic scope and is applicable to all minerals.
+A means to select country-supply chain pairs in which to deploy the framework is provided in Chapter 6. of this M&E framework.
+The OECD will continue to liaise with stakeholders, in particular partner organisations, independent researchers, companies and industry associations collecting data on mineral supply chains, to promote a harmonised approach to impact measurement and address identified data gaps through bespoke studies as necessary.